Click here to go directly to the abstract submission form.

-In addition to the scheduled presentations, a portion of the conference program will be set aside for 'last-minute' presentations, the aim of which is to present up-to-the-minute material.
+In addition to the presentations already scheduled on the VB2017 programme, 10 speaking slots have been set aside for 'last-minute' presentations, the aim of which is to present 'hot' research — material that is truly up-to-the-minute.

-Any queries relating to the call for papers or the conference programme should be addressed to email@example.com.
+Any queries relating to the call for papers should be addressed to firstname.lastname@example.org.

 If you are interested in sponsoring VB2017 or exhibiting at the event please contact us for more details by emailing email@example.com or calling us on +44 1235 544034.